PJayB/AWHK/README.md

 - Expands the window's left or right edges by 1/8th screen width (Alt+Left, Alt+Right),
 - Contracts the window's left or right edges by 1/8th screen width (Alt+Left, Alt+Right)

+Windows in the same column will react the same way.
+If you have two windows stacked on top of eachother, using Alt+Left will expand them both left, for example.

 These are useful if you like using Win+Cursor, but wish you could:

 - Make windows take up anything other than exactly half of your screen,